Darryl Hunt (musician): Early career

-By the early 1980s, Hunt was DJing and playing with various groups in London at The Pindar Of Wakefield and elsewhere in London.
+By the early 1980s, Hunt was DJing and playing with various groups in London at The Pindar Of Wakefield and elsewhere in the capital.
 He produced a one-off music fanzine, "Haywire", relating to the club nights at The Pindar Of Wakefield.

-He was in the punk rock band The Favourites, and a pop band known as The Lemons, who released a single 7 inch on Coventry-based Race Records in 1981.
-He performed in a band, Crazeology, who were at least once supported by Pogue Mahone.
+He was in the punk rock band The Favourites, and a pop band known as The Lemons, who released a single 7-inch on Coventry-based Race Records in 1981.
+He performed in a band, Crazeology, who were supported at least once by Pogue Mahone.
 Another band, Baby Lotion, morphed into lounge act Pride Of The Cross with the addition of Pogue Cait O'Riordan on vocals.
-Phil Gaston was a supporter of the band, ultimately writing for and producing their only release, a posthumously-released 7" single.
+Phil Gaston was a supporter of the band, ultimately writing for and producing their only release, a posthumously-released 7-inch single.
 However, the band came to an end as The Pogues' popularity increased, leaving O'Riordan unavailable.
-Hunt & Baby Lotion/Pride of the Cross guitarist Dave Scott then started a new group called The Troubleshooters, which included Debsey Wykes as singer & songwriter.
+Hunt and Baby Lotion/Pride of the Cross guitarist Dave Scott then started a new group called The Troubleshooters, which included Debsey Wykes as singer and songwriter.
 Hunt also performed in a short-lived duo with Gaston called Pearl & Dean, whose material included a song called "The Ballad Of Pogue Mahone", a satirical overview of the members of Pogue Mahone set to the tune of The Old Orange Flute.

+The Pogues

 Already familiar with the band and having helped them out with rides to gigs in his van, Hunt joined The Pogues as driver, front-of-house sound engineer and road manager for an Autumn 1984 UK/Ireland tour supporting Elvis Costello.
-This would quickly become a full time job, making an end to his other projects.
+This would quickly become a full-time job, putting an end to his other projects.

-Hunt began playing bass in The Pogues in September 1986, after the departure of Cait O'Riordan, and remained their bass player and occasional songwriter for the rest of the band's career.
+Hunt began playing bass in The Pogues in September 1986 after the departure of Cait O'Riordan, and remained their bass player and occasional songwriter for the rest of the band's career.
 His song "Love You Till The End" appears on the album Pogue Mahone and was used in the credits of the Jay Roach film Mystery, Alaska and used throughout the Richard LaGravenese film P.S.
 I Love You.